2200117/CS220AU-DP-2022/README.md

 ## Log

+- 2023-01-06: I made the last changes to my text based on feedback I received and I corrected any grammar mistakes I could find.
 - 2022-12-13: Editing and revision of the text.
 - 2022-12-07: I continued writing the text and I added images to make the website more interesting.
 - 2022-12-02: I continued writing the text.